 Make a simple hem

 - Let’s say you have 2″ to work with.
 First, fold back the raw edge ¾”.
 Then, fold back an additional 1¼”.
-The first fold rolls inside the second and you end up with a nice folded edge along both the top and bottom.
+The first fold rolls inside the second and you end up with a nice folded edge.

 - Press this double fold hem.